The average salary for a Materials Manager is $75,248.

 - Document and analyze all materials quality, movement, and use.

 - Maintain inventory accuracy and turnover to allow production.

 - Ensure that inventory is available and distributed across the organization to meet performance goals.

-Common Career Paths for Materials Manager
+Job Satisfaction for Materials Manager

 Materials Manager Job Listings

-Popular Skills for Materials Manager
+What Are Popular Skills for Materials Managers?

-Pay by Experience Level for Materials Manager
+What is the Pay by Experience Level for Materials Managers?

 Pay Difference by Location